-Riomar median real estate price is $1,212,728, which is more expensive than 97.3% of the neighborhoods in Florida and 95.0% of the neighborhoods in the U.S.
+Riomar median real estate price is $1,100,597, which is more expensive than 96.1% of the neighborhoods in Florida and 94.9% of the neighborhoods in the U.S.

 Riomar is a suburban neighborhood (based on population density) located in Vero Beach, Florida.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

 In addition, despite all of the residential real estate here in the Riomar neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
-The vacancy rate here is 40.4%, which is higher than 97.2% of all U.S. neighborhoods.
+The vacancy rate here is 39.6%, which is higher than 97.2% of all U.S. neighborhoods.

 Of note is NeighborhoodScout's research finding that the Riomar neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Riomar community truly stands out from the rest in this regard.

 In addition, if you are planning to retire in Florida, this neighborhood should be on your must-see list.
 For many reasons, Riomar may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Florida, while also offering a diverse range of housing options.
-This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 99.0% of neighborhoods in FL.
+This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 99.1% of neighborhoods in FL.
 If a Florida retirement is in your future, this neighborhood should be one of the places you visit.
 In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for highly educated executives and urban sophisticates.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Riomar neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Riomar neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-70.1% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
-This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.4% of U.S. neighborhoods.
+61.2% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.4% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Riomar is also pretty special linguistically.
-Significantly, 2.3% of its residents five years old and above primarily speak German/Yiddish at home.
-While this may seem like a small percentage, it is higher than 97.6% of the neighborhoods in America.
+Significantly, 2.0% of its residents five years old and above primarily speak German/Yiddish at home.
+While this may seem like a small percentage, it is higher than 96.3% of the neighborhoods in America.

 The neighbors in the Riomar neighborhood in Vero Beach are upper-middle income, making it an above average income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 77.1% of the neighborhoods in America.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 83.1% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

-In the Riomar neighborhood, 55.0% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 26.4% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (10.1%), and 8.3% in manufacturing and laborer occupations.
+In the Riomar neighborhood, 55.6% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 30.9% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (7.9%), and 5.6% in manufacturing and laborer occupations.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.